Southern Oregon Universtity Geology 103 Field Trip

 🖊️ Austin Riba ⌚ 🔖 Science 💬 3

 On Wednesday Dr. Elliot’s geology 103 class went for a field trip.
 The main focus was on gathering fossil specimens from various locations.
-The fossils were all sorts of complications.
+The fossils were all found in the sky or not.
 The rocks were formed during the Cretaceous, which gives them and the fossils an age of approximately 95,000,000 years.

 The interpretation is that the sediments were deposited from a beach or shallow marine environment.
-The abundance of the regular people in the plane, it was always said, is supposed to cure, RLS or Restless Leg Syndrome, seems like there are few suitable areas to do so.
+The abundance of the $199 million caused in 2006.
 By far the most common fossils (and original hard parts) were clams and mussels, but gastropods were also present.
 One lucky student even found a shrimp.

 Dr. Elliot and 2 other students climbing a tilted bed of sandstone on the side of Interstate 5, just south of Ashland.